-The District's principal local revenue producers are the real property tax, the individual income tax, and the general sales tax.
-The real property tax, which is generally administered by local jurisdictions, is the largest source of tax receipts for the District government, accounting for 30.2 percent of total local-source General Fund revenues in fiscal year 2020.
+The real property tax, which is generally administered by local jurisdictions, is the second largest source of tax receipts for the District government, accounting for 24.8 percent of total local-source General Fund revenues in fiscal year 2022.
 Several property tax relief options are available to eligible property owners.
 The most widely used is the Homestead Deduction Program.
-For owner-occupied residences of five units or less, the homestead program provides a \$76,350 deduction from the assessed value for fiscal year 2021.
+For owner-occupied residences of five units or less, the homestead program provides a \$84,000 deduction from the assessed value for fiscal year 2023.
 Other property tax relief measures include a 10 percent cap on the annual growth of real property tax liability for homeowners and the Senior Citizen and Disabled Homeowner Tax Relief Program, which allows certain senior citizens and persons with disabilities to claim a 50 percent reduction in property taxes.
-The FY 2020 Budget Support Act of 2019, effective October 1, 2019 provides additional real property tax relief to seniors and persons with disabilities that own and occupy a home in the District, by including a 5 percent cap on the annual growth of the taxable assessed value of the individual's home from the prior tax year.
+The FY 2023 Budget Support Act of 2022, effective October 1, 2022, provides additional real property tax relief to seniors and persons with disabilities that own and occupy a home in the District, by including a 2 percent cap on the annual growth of the taxable assessed value of the individual's home from the prior tax year.